-Protein powders and shakes have become an excellent way to get the protein that you need to build muscle on a daily basis.
+Protein powder and shakes have become an excellent way to get the protein that you need to build muscle on a daily basis.
 One of the main challenges that people attempting to gain muscle face is how to get 2g of muscle per pound of lean bodyweight in your bodyweight to encourage the protein synthesis necessary to gain muscle.
 High protein foods are one method, but you can only eat so much chicken.
 Red meat can be an excellent protein, but it has to be eaten in moderation.
 That's where protein shakes, powders, and bars come in.

 Whey protein has become the protein of choice when it comes to protein supplements.
-While the best protein powder can be debated, there are many good choices from companies like optimum nutrition, isopure, and BSN.
+While the best discount protein powder can be debated, there are many good choices from companies like optimum nutrition, isopure, and BSN.
 There are also lots of product types that allow you many choices to meet your needs.
 Not everyone protein powder works for everyone.
 While one person will swear by a certain protein shake, it may cause stomache problems for the next person.
 If you have lactose intolerance issues, you may try a soy protein powder.

 High Protein Diet

 Protein is the key to muscle building.
 You will not build muscle if you don't have the proper amount of protein in your diet.
 Estimates of the correct amount of protein vary from 1g to 2.5g of protein per pound of bodyweight a day.
 On top of that, your genetics aren't the same as everyone else's you are different and your protein requirements won't match the next person.
 Nutribomb offers a wide range of protein supplements ranging from RTD protein shakes to protein powders to help meet those needs.
 For those who are not tolerant to milk products, we offer egg protein products.